minio/kes-docs/content/integrations/google-cloud-secret-manager.md

 5. Assign one or more roles to the new account

-   If you just want to get started quickly, assign the `Secret Manager Admin` role.
+   If you want to get started quickly, assign the `Secret Manager Admin` role.
    However, this grants more permissions than KES needs.

    Alternatively, [create a new role for KES](https://console.cloud.google.com/iam-admin/roles) with the minimal permissions required: